Priyanshi545/Olist-Ecommerce-Analytics/README.md

 ### 1. Revenue Concentration

-São Paulo (SP) is the largest revenue-generating state, contributing approximately **₹5.20M** in the project analysis.
+**São Paulo (SP)** is the largest revenue-generating state, contributing approximately **₹5.20M** in the project analysis.

+This highlights the strong concentration of revenue within major geographic markets.

 ### 2. Customer Retention Opportunity

-Approximately **3.1% of customers are repeat customers**, indicating a significant opportunity to improve customer retention.
+Only approximately **3.1% of customers are repeat customers**, indicating a significant opportunity to improve customer retention.

 The analysis identified:

-- 93,099 one-time customers
+* **93,099** one-time customers
-- 2,997 repeat customers
+* **2,997** repeat customers

-Repeat customers also place more orders per customer than one-time customers.
+Repeat customers also place more orders per customer than one-time customers, highlighting the potential value of stronger retention strategies.

 ### 3. Delivery Performance

 Approximately **6.7% of delivered orders were classified as late**.

-AL recorded the highest late-delivery rate at approximately **20.58%** and an average delivery time of approximately **23.99 days**.
+**Alagoas (AL)** recorded the highest late-delivery rate at approximately **20.58%**, with an average delivery time of approximately **23.99 days**.

+This identifies AL as an important region for logistics and delivery-performance improvement.

 ### 4. Customer Value

+The analysis shows that customer volume does not necessarily translate into higher customer value.

-Several smaller states generate higher revenue per customer than large customer markets.
+Several smaller states generate higher revenue per customer than larger customer markets, demonstrating the importance of evaluating **revenue per customer alongside customer volume**.

-This demonstrates that **customer volume and customer value are not necessarily the same**.

 ### 5. Product Performance

-Revenue is concentrated among leading product categories, making category-level analysis important for assortment, promotion, and growth decisions.
+Revenue is concentrated among leading product categories.

+Category-level analysis can therefore support:

+* Product assortment decisions
+* Promotional planning
+* Category prioritization
+* Revenue-growth strategies

 ### 6. Seller Performance

 Seller performance should not be evaluated using revenue alone.

-Order volume, revenue, average order value, delivery performance, and customer satisfaction should be considered together.
+A more complete assessment considers:

+* Revenue
+* Order volume
+* Average Order Value
+* Delivery performance
+* Customer satisfaction

+This provides a more balanced view of seller contribution and operational performance.

 ---

-# 📊 Power BI Dashboard

-The Power BI dashboard contains five analytical pages:

-### Page 1 — Executive Dashboard

-Provides a high-level overview of:

-- Revenue
-- Orders
-- Customers
-- Average Order Value
-- Delivery performance
-- Product categories
-- Customer satisfaction

-### Page 2 — Sales & Revenue

-Analyzes:

-- Revenue trends
-- Order volume
-- Product categories
-- Revenue by state
-- Revenue vs order volume
+# 💡 Business Recommendations

+Based on the analysis, the following business actions can be considered:

-### Page 3 — Customer Insights
+### 1. Improve Customer Retention

-Analyzes:

-- Customer distribution
-- Repeat customers
-- Customer value
-- Orders per customer
-- Customer satisfaction
+With only approximately **3.1% repeat customers**, Olist could focus on retention initiatives such as personalized offers, post-purchase engagement, and targeted promotions for existing customers.

-### Page 4 — Delivery Performance
+### 2. Investigate High-Risk Delivery Regions

-Analyzes:

-- Delivery status
-- Late delivery rate
-- Average delivery time
-- State-level delivery performance
-- Delivery trends
-- Customer satisfaction
+Regions such as **AL**, with significantly higher late-delivery rates, should be investigated for potential logistics, seller, transportation, or fulfillment issues.

+### 3. Focus on High-Value Markets

+Geographic markets with higher revenue per customer can be analyzed further to identify characteristics associated with higher customer value and replicate successful strategies where appropriate.

-### Page 5 — Seller & Product Performance
+### 4. Optimize Product Categories

-Analyzes:

-- Top sellers
-- Top products
-- Product categories
-- Seller revenue
-- Seller order volume
-- Seller performance
+High-performing product categories can be prioritized for assortment planning and promotional campaigns while underperforming categories can be evaluated for improvement opportunities.

+### 5. Evaluate Sellers Holistically

+Seller evaluation should combine revenue, order volume, delivery performance, and customer satisfaction rather than relying on a single metric.

 ---